rubenandrebarreiro/rubenandrebarreiro.github.io/projects.md

 <font size="5">
-    <i class="icon-javascript-alt" style="color:Gold" title="3D Object's Solar System with Sun, Planets, Moons, Orbits and Trackball Controls, using Three.js (Between January 2019 and March 2019)"></i>
+    <i class="icon-javascript-alt" style="color:Gold" title="3D Object's Solar System with Sun, Planets, Earth's Moon, Planets' Orbits and Trackball Controls, using Three.js (Between January 2019 and Present)"></i>
 </font>

 <font size="4">
-    <a target="_blank" href="/projects/threejs/3d-object-solar-system/3d-object-solar-system.html" title="3D Object's Solar System with Sun, Planets, Moons, Orbits and Trackball Controls, using Three.js (Between January 2019 and March 2019)">3D Object's Solar System with Sun, Planets, Moons, Orbits and Trackball Controls, using Three.js (Between January 2019 and March 2019)</a>
+    <a target="_blank" href="/projects/threejs/3d-object-solar-system/3d-object-solar-system.html" title="3D Object's Solar System with Sun, Planets, Earth's Moon, Planets' Orbits and Trackball Controls, using Three.js (Between January 2019 and March 2019)">3D Object's Solar System with Sun, Planets, Earth's Moon, Planets' Orbits and Trackball Controls, using Three.js (Between January 2019 and Present)</a>
 </font>

-<p align="justify"><font size="2"><a target="_blank" href="/projects/threejs/3d-object-solar-system/3d-object-solar-system.html" title="3D Object's Solar System with Sun, Planets, Moons, Orbits and Trackball Controls, using Three.js (Between January 2019 and March 2019)">A self-made project, using Computer Graphics and 3D Modelling.
-This project was built using HTML, CSS, JavaScript, WebGL and Three.js.
+<p align="justify"><font size="2"><a target="_blank" href="/projects/threejs/3d-object-solar-system/3d-object-solar-system.html" title="3D Object's Solar System with Sun, Planets, Earth's Moon, Planets' Orbits and Trackball Controls, using Three.js (Between January 2019 and Present)">A self-made project, using Computer Graphics and 3D Modelling.
+This project was built using <i>HTML</i>, <i>CSS</i>, <i>JavaScript</i>, <i>WebGL</i> and <i>Three.js</i>.
 The application gives a vision of our Solar System and all its elements, all using 3D Modelling and 3D Objects.
-Each element presented (Sun, Planets and Moons) have its respectively information when the mouse hover above of each one!</a></font></p>
+Each element presented (Sun, Planets and Earth's Moon) have its respectively information when the mouse hover above of each one!</a></font></p>

 <br>